image-charts/documentation/docs/bar-charts.md

 chco=<series_1_bar_1>|<series_1_bar_2>|...|<series_1_bar_n>,<series_2>,...,<series_n>
 ```

-- `<color>`: An [RRGGBB[AA] format hexadecimal number](#color-format) to apply to a series or individual bar.
+- `<color>`: An [RRGGBB[AA] format hexadecimal number](/reference/color-format) to apply to a series or individual bar.
 To apply the color to the whole series, it should be comma-delimited.
 To apply the color to an individual bar, it should be pipe-delimited.
 You can mix these two formats.
 See the table below for examples.
 Whenever you have fewer color values than data points or series, the colors will cycle through the list again, starting from the first color in that group.

 #### Examples